 4) Performance.
 Employees receive extra RIF service credit for performance based upon the average of their last three annual performance ratings of record received during the four-year period prior to the date the agency issues RIF notices.
 The four-year period is the earlier of the date the agency issues RIF notices, or the date the agency freezes ratings before issuing RIF notices.

 Note: Under P.L.
 114-92, the Defense Department made an employee’s “rating of record” the first determining factor there, followed by tenure group, average score, veterans’ preference and DoD service computation date.
 The “rating of record” is the average of the employee’s last two performance evaluations, rounded up to the next whole number.
 For tenure groups, temporary employees and those with term appointments (Tenure Group III) always will be separated before any employees with career status (Tenure Group I) or with career-conditional status (less than three years of service; Tenure Group II).
 The “average score” is the average of an individual’s ratings on specific performance standards, not rounded.
 Regarding veterans’ preference, first priority is for those with a 30 percent or more disability rating, then others with preference, then non-veterans—as is government-wide standard policy.
 Other policies, for example defining the “competitive area” and the rights of employees to “retreat” to available lower-level positions under certain circumstances, did not change.
-In 2018, the White House stated an intent to make performance ratings the first determinant of RIF retention standings government-wide but the rules needed to carry out such a policy had not been issued.

 An employee is given additional service credit based on the mathematical average (rounded in the case of a fraction to the next whole number) of the value of the employee’s last three annual ratings.
 If an employee received more than three annual ratings during the four-year period, the three most recent annual ratings are used.
 If an employee received fewer than three annual ratings during the four-year period, credit is given for an assumed rating of “Fully Successful” to bring the employee’s ratings up to three, regardless of the employee’s actual length of service.